Stock market today: Asian stocks are mixed after Wall Street slips to its worst loss in 4 months

 The yield on the 10-year Treasury was at 3.95% early Thursday, up from 3.92% late Wednesday.
 It was at 4.04% late Tuesday.
 In October, it was above 5% and at its highest level since 2007.

-In other trading Thursday, U.S. benchmark crude oil gained 16 cents to $76.01 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Thursday, U.S. benchmark crude oil shed 7 cents to $75.78 per barrel in electronic trading on the New York Mercantile Exchange.

-Brent crude, the international standard, added 14 cents to $80.69 per barrel.
+Brent crude, the international standard, fell 11 cents to $80.44 per barrel.

 Credit: AP